 This page shows how to use LRHazeFilters to make local adjustments using filters.
-It does not support Adjustment Brushes.
+Thanks to the feedback from Ernst it now also supports Adjustment Brushes.

-Changes to the Dehaze, Whites and Blacks settings of Graduated Filters and Radial Filters can be made by first creating graduated filters and radial filters on a photo as normal.
-Then select the menu: Help – Plug-in extras – LRHazeFilters – Graduated and radial filters.
+Changes to the Dehaze, Whites and Blacks settings of Graduated Filters, Radial Filters and Adjustment Brushes can be made by first creating graduated filters, radial filters or adjustment brushes on a photo as normal.
+Then select the menu: Help – Plug-in extras – LRHazeFilters – Graduated and radial filters and adjustment brush.

 It opens a dialog window showing Dehaze, Whites and Blacks sliders for each filter on the current photo like this